University of Manchester

 JuliaCon is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, national and ethnic origin, text editor choice, or tabs vs spaces preference.
 We do not tolerate harassment of conference participants in any form.
 Offensive or sexual language and imagery is not appropriate for any conference venue, including formal talks and networking between sessions.
 Conference participants violating these rules may be sanctioned or expelled from the conference (without a refund) at the discretion of the conference organizers.
 Our anti-harassment policy can be found here.

-University College London.
+The main conference, including all talks and workshops, will be held at the University College, London.
 Roberts Engineering Building, Torrington Place, WC1E 7JE, London, UK.
 Here's a map: